 Amphibian habitat suitability:

 This site includes upper portions of Figueroa Creek, which flows seasonally, and two perennial pools that are fed by a small spring.
-A terrace just above the creek has large oak trees.
+A terrace next to the creek has large oak trees.
 The pools are upstream of the oak terrace in a gulch with steep sides and dense vegetation.
-On the initial scouting visit on November 15, 2016, the creeks were dry and only the two small pools held water.
+On the initial scouting visit on November 15, 2016, the creek was dry and only the two small pools held water.
 We conducted 3 day surveys and 3 night surveys at this site between January 21 and March 18, 2017.
-By the January visit, the creeks were flowing and the perennial pools were transformed into larger pools on one of the creek tributaries.
-The creeks remained flowing through the last site visit on March 18.
+By the January visit, the creeks were flowing and the perennial pools were transformed into larger pools on the creek.
+The creek remained flowing through the last site visit on March 18.
 Despite appearing to be ideal habitat for amphibians including California red-legged frogs and California newts, no amphibians were observed.
 Fallen tree limbs, rocks, and leaf litter were also turned on the oak terrace to search for amphibians but none were found.
 Approximately 100 yards downstream, two Pacific chorus frogs were heard calling but that portion of the creek could not be accessed due to dense vegetation and poison oak.

 Total amphibian observations at Hidden Spring: